 In an Australian Health Survey, it was reported that less than 1 in 5 adults walk the recommended 10000 steps a day.
 With so many people using pedometers or smartwatches today, I was surprised by this number, as there are so many ways to walk 10000 steps every day.

 As I shift worker on my feet for many hours of the day, I sometimes find it easy to walk 10000 steps.
+However, I still find it important to have a routine as a shift worker and find time for healthy habits like walking and mindfulness.

 Benefits of walking 10000 steps a day.